8 Best Basement Wood Flooring Brand and Options

 Wood Floor Over Concrete Basement Adds Beauty and Value

-When thinking about covering your basement floor, a few types come to mind, other than painted concrete.
+When thinking about covering your basement wood flooring, a few types come to mind, other than painted concrete.
 You have options like vinyl, engineered wood, ceramic tile that imitates wood, and moisture-resistant plywood core laminate flooring.

 However, have you thought of using wood flooring on a concrete basement?

 A hardwood basement floor is beautiful, durable and easy to clean.

 Basements are prone to moisture, condensation, and humidity, not a good combination for wood.

 In this article, we’ll show you 8 possibilities for wood or wood-type flooring for your basement.
 But, before you can install wood we’ll give you tips on how to address the moisture issues, the concrete slab, and subflooring.

 Once you handle those issues, it’s time to install a quality hardwood floor.
 There are three good reasons why:

 - Wood looks so much better than bare concrete - Do you want your man cave to look like a cave?
 Imagine how beautiful real wood will look when you have your buddies over for the big game.
 You’ll see the envy in their eyes as your basement transforms from an ugly cement crypt into a warm, wood cabin resort.

 - Wood is a natural insulator - You can comfortably walk around in stocking feet instead of hard soled shoes on concrete.
 The R-value of solid oak (like an Easiklip solid Oak floor) is 0.91.
 Compare that to bare concrete at .08; wood insulates over 11 times better than concrete.
 It makes the living space much more cozy and comfortable.